The Commonplace

 0.24

 Policy recommendation: invest in targeted upskilling and reskilling, strengthen active labor‑market policies, and design scalable safety nets to mitigate distributional harms of AI.
-Governance And Regulation positive medium policy interventions aimed at worker outcomes and distributional effects
+Governance And Regulation positive policy interventions aimed at worker outcomes and distributional effects

 0.14

 Broader conclusion: AI has the potential to raise productivity and create value, but without proactive policy the benefits risk being concentrated among skilled workers and firms, exacerbating inequality and regional disparities.
-Inequality mixed medium productivity gains and distributional outcomes (inequality, regional disparities)
+Inequality mixed productivity gains and distributional outcomes (inequality, regional disparities)

 n=17